 Non-refundable deposits are typically legal in Washington State provided that they are labeled correctly and are reasonable.
 All fees must also comply with local rules and regulations and be clearly outlined in the lease agreement.

 Charging a Non-Refundable Deposit

-It is extremely important that the tenant know upfront that they will not receive their deposit back.
+It is extremely important that the tenant know upfront what their funds are going to.
+They should know what money is going towards a nonrefundable fee and what is going towards a deposit.
 This is important for two reasons.
-The first is that you want them to be fully informed when they make the payment and the second is that you want to comply with law.
-If the deposit is not listed as non-refundable in your lease contract, then the tenant can technically take you to court for reimbursement.
-By putting the terms “non-refundable’ and specifically stating what the fee is for in your tenant contract, you avoid this issue.
-If you aren’t sure how to phrase this properly, a Bellevue property manager or a real estate lawyer can help you with the specifics.
+The first is that you want them to be fully informed when they make the payment and the second is that you want to make sure you are following all applicable laws.
+If the deposit is not listed as non-refundable fee in your lease contract, then the tenant may be able to take you to court for reimbursement.
+By putting removing the term “non-refundable deposit” and replacing it with “non-refundable fee” and then specifically stating what the fee is for in your tenant contract, you avoid this issue.
+If you aren’t sure how to phrase this properly, a local Bellevue property manager or a real estate lawyer can help you with the specifics.